BobAaldering/BOOST_CPP/TUTORIAL.md

 You will be guided how to download the `Boost` features, and make them available to your program, if not the executable.

 In addition, various `Boost` libraries are also developed, with examples of actually working programs.

+### Why using `Boost`?

+As has probably already been mentioned a number of times, `Boost` basically extends the `std` namespace with various functions, and above all other functionalities.
+For this reason, `Boost` is also used several times in the business world.
+After all, it is much more attractive for companies to use some functions of `Boost` in C++ development, than to implement these functionalities themselves.
+So companies are not going to reinvent this 'wheel' (in the form of extra functionalities that a C++ program can contain) again.
+This shows that it is useful to take a closer look at some `Boost` functionalities, in order to get an idea of how you can work with some facilities/functionalities.

 ### General goal of this tutorial